eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

  - **Triggerable** a class which has attached a _TriggerHandle_ to itself to signal certain events to a _Notifyable_.
  - **TriggerCallback** a callback attached to a _TriggerState_.
 It must have the following signature `void ( TriggerOrigin )`.
-Any free function and static class method is allowed.
+Any free function, static class method and non capturing lambda is allowed.
 You have to ensure the lifetime of that callback.
      This can become important when you would like to use lambdas.
  - **TriggerHandle** a threadsafe class which can be used to trigger a _Notifyable_.
      If a _TriggerHandle_ goes out of scope it will detach itself from the _Notifyable_.
 A _TriggerHandle_ is